dhutapratama/docs/cache.md

         public function getPrefix() {}
     }

 We just need to implement each of these methods using a MongoDB connection.
-For an example of how to implement each of these methods, take a look at the `Illuminate\Cache\MemcachedStore` in the [Laravel framework source code](https://github.com/laravel/framework).
+For an example of how to implement each of these methods, take a look at the `Illuminate\Cache\MemcachedStore` in the [Lets framework source code](https://github.com/laravel/framework).
 Once our implementation is complete, we can finish our custom driver registration by calling the `Cache` facade's `extend` method:

     Cache::extend('mongo', function (Application $app) {
         return Cache::repository(new MongoStore);
     });

 > **Note**
 > If you're wondering where to put your custom cache driver code, you could create an `Extensions` namespace within your `app` directory.
-However, keep in mind that Laravel does not have a rigid application structure and you are free to organize your application according to your preferences.
+However, keep in mind that Lets does not have a rigid application structure and you are free to organize your application according to your preferences.

 <a name="registering-the-driver"></a>
 ### Registering The Driver

-To register the custom cache driver with Laravel, we will use the `extend` method on the `Cache` facade.
+To register the custom cache driver with Lets, we will use the `extend` method on the `Cache` facade.
 Since other service providers may attempt to read cached values within their `boot` method, we will register our custom driver within a `booting` callback.
 By using the `booting` callback, we can ensure that the custom driver is registered just before the `boot` method is called on our application's service providers but after the `register` method is called on all of the service providers.
 We will register our `booting` callback within the `register` method of our application's `App\Providers\AppServiceProvider` class:

     <?php